oghea/martaflix/README.md

 ## 🏗️ Architectural Choices

 ### State Management
 - **Zustand**: Chosen for its simplicity and excellent TypeScript support.
 Provides clean, minimal boilerplate for global state management.
+Stores are organized in the `store/` directory with MMKV persistence.
 - **React Query**: Used for server state management, providing automatic caching, background updates, and optimistic updates.

 ### Navigation